UMBC-EEHPC/AIdeckTestbed/Documentation/Quirks.md

 ## Specifying Tasks For Cluster Cores

 An initial assumption one might have when first seeing the GAP8 is assuming that one can dynamically schedule tasks across all the cores, similar to desktop processors, however, this isn't really the case.
-The GAP8 is really closer to the Cell Broadband Engine than any sort of desktop CPU, one instead submit tasks for execution on the cluster cores, and then the result gets returned to the Fabric Controller.
+The GAP8 is much closer to the Cell Broadband Engine than any sort of desktop CPU, one submits tasks for execution on the cluster cores, and then the result gets returned to the Fabric Controller.
 The custom GreenWaves GCC fork provides a CFLAG for controlling the number of cluster cores used at maximum, -mPE=x.

 ## Atomic Operations